musienkoyuriy/ng2-js-data/README.md

-An examples of using `js-data` in angular2 applications
+An examples of using `js-data` in Angular applications